Balanced Product Quantum Codes: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} construction of low-density parity check (LDPC) quantum codes has some unique challenges in comparison to classical LDPC codes.
+\IEEEPARstart{T}{he} construction of low-density parity check (LDPC) quantum codes has some unique challenges in comparison to classical LDPC codes~\cite{breuckmann2021ldpc}.
 While there are classical codes with constant encoding rate and linear distance, so-called {\em good codes}, no equivalent statement is known for LDPC quantum codes.
-Even more severely, no LDPC quantum codes with distance significantly larger than~$\sqrt{N}$ were known to exist until recently.
+Even more severely, no LDPC quantum codes with distance significantly larger than~$\sqrt{N}$ were known to exist until recently.\footnote{There is a nice construction due to Bacon et.~al.~\cite{bacon2017sparse} which gives subsystem codes with distance $D\in \Omega(n^{1-\epsilon})$.
+It has sparse gauge operators but it is not LDPC.
+There are other interesting constructions using a mapping of quantum circuits to Hamiltonians~\cite{breuckmann2014space} where the LDPC condition is slightly weakened, see~\cite{bohdanowicz2019good}.}

 For a long time, the best known distance was achieved by Freedman--Meyer--Luo in~\cite{freedman2002z2}.
 Their codes are derived from fiber bundles over the torus~$T^2$.
 The fibers are hyperbolic surfaces twisted along geodesics, giving rise to a quantum code family with distance $\sqrt[4]{\log N} \sqrt{N}$.
 Evra--Kaufman--Z\'emor~\cite{ramanujancomplexesone} and Kaufman--Tessler~\cite{ramanujancomplexestwo} further improved this to $\sqrt{\log N} \sqrt{N}$ and $\log^k(N) \sqrt{N}$, respectively.